One Hit Wonders (not!)

 The simplest definition I found is from music journalist Wayne Jancik "an act that has won a position on a national, pop, Top 40 record chart just once."
 This from the 'The Billboard Book of One-Hit Wonders' (1998).
 So we aren't talking one #1 hit.
 It's not a term I like as it implies (and some truth to that) these artists have had just a brief moment in the spotlight, perhaps undeservedly so and then fallen off the music map.
 I know other and deeper definitions are a bit more broad and go beyond the absolute single hit idea.
 They also consider many artists that have still maintained a quality career and just not reproduced another 'top 40 hit' song and or may be from another country/language and snuck in a single hit, enter 'Nena' who (including her band "Nena") had a very respectable career in her native Germany but just the one english language version of "99 Luftballons".
 In some cases the definition includes a single song that listeners strongly identify with to the point of ignoring the artist (that may have had other hits).
 I think this strays way off the path of the 'one hit' concept.
 Strongly 'identified' song does not mean in my opinion that the artist is a "one hit wonder".
 If you ask 10 people to name one Led Zeppelin song 9 are going to say "Stairway to Heaven".
 Most lists should be labelled "American One Hit Wonders" but I give examples below that disqualify songs from that list as well.

-Clearly when looking at the songs we see the phrase is a bit US and Billboard Top 40 pop 'music centric' and therein lies one it's biggest flaws as a legitimate term.
+Clearly when looking at the songs we see the phrase is a bit US and Billboard Top 40 pop 'music centric' and therein lies one of it's biggest flaws as a legitimate term.
 Contrary to the belief of some (Americans) and I won't name names but the world of Music does not revolve around you!
 Ok maybe just a bit.
 I think we need to consider how the artist charted in other markets at least, such as; the UK, Canada, Australia and New Zealand, not to mention how well english language songs do in all of Europe, Norway as an example has a big english music market.
-Sorry to my readers in South America and Asia but chart info is harder to find, however I know you do listen to english language music also.
+Sorry to my readers in South America and Asia and elsewhere but chart info is harder to find, however I know you do listen to english language music also.

 Regardless I still think it sounds like a negative term so I thought I'd try and demonstrate how some of these songs (and artists) were a bit more than just "one hit wonders".
 Not surprisingly I will use some cover songs while I attempt to make my point.
 When considering the list I do ponder whether the term is still relevant or if anyone really cares that much as it's been awhile since anyone has made a substantive list of such songs.
 As a result and perhaps inevitable coming from the writer most of my references will be 'older' songs anyway.

 As reference there are lists from the above mentioned Billboard, Wikipedia, Rolling Stone Readers poll, VH1, Consequence of Sound, my feeble memory and a few other sources cited at the end.
-I tried to find some songs that appear on more than one list and look a bit closer at its global impact and the artists other well known tunes to challenge the "one hit wonder" label they have been given.
+I tried to find some songs that appear on more than one list and look a bit closer at its global impact and, the artists other well known tunes to challenge the "one hit wonder" label they have been given.

 Soft Cell, "Tainted Love" is a great place to start.
 Firstly it is a cover version of the song written by the prolific Ed Cobb and released by Gloria Jones.
 It was the 'B' side to a song called "My Bad Boy's Comin' Home" (1965).
 According to Secondhandsongs it was done by two other artists before Soft Cell in 1981.
 This version of the song appears in the top 3 of most "one hit wonders" lists but here is my problem with it, Soft Cell themselves had another song hit #31 on Billboard, "Torch" written by the duo (Marc Almond, David Ball) which also did well internationally.
 Indeed they have had a dozen top 40 hits in the UK and several in other countries.
 Granted they never had another #1 but hardly "one hit wonders" either.
 The song "Tainted Love" would be revived once again when Marilyn Manson charted well internationally with it in 2001.
 In total the song has been covered over 120 times and as recently as May 10, of this year.